 The difference between this and other investment schemes is that you can only withdraw your returns upon your retirement as it works as a booster to any compulsory employment-related retirement fund that you may already have.

-If you’re in the US, you would have already heard of some of the more well-known retirement schemes such as the Individual Retirement Account (IRA).
+If you’re in the US, you would have already heard of some of the more well-known retirement schemes with tax advantages such as the Individual Retirement Account (IRA).

 Here is a great guide from Nerd Wallet on choosing the best retirement schemes for your needs.